The History of the Pepsi Logo Design Evolution

 After settling on a winning mixture of kola nut extract, vanilla, rare oils, and cola nuts in 1898, Bradham developed what he dubbed “Brad’s Drink” – a carbonated beverage to serve his pharmacy patrons.

-Buoyed by early success and demand, on August 28, 1898, Bradham renamed his tasty concoction “Pepsi-Cola” and launched it for soda fountain sales.
+Buoyed by early success and demand, on August 28, 1898, Bradham renamed his tasty concoction “Pepsi-Cola” and launched it for sale at soda fountains.
 The newly christened Pepsi-Cola moniker indicated the pepsin and cola ingredients, sounding pleasing and unique.

-In the early years, Pepsi didn't even have a logo per se.
-However, Bradham developed some of the first Pepsi branding when he commissioned the first Pepsi-Cola syrup barrels in 1905.
+In the early years, Pepsi didn’t even have a logo, per se.
+However, Bradham helped develop the first Pepsi branding when he commissioned the first Pepsi-Cola syrup barrels in 1905.

 The wooden barrels featured the words “Pepsi Cola” printed in a slender, elongated white font against a rich red background.
 They also displayed Bradham’s business address and patent numbers, which are etched below.

 While simple in design, these first Pepsi packages laid the groundwork for iconic colour schemes and lettering.
-The curvy, custom “Pepsi Cola” typeface conveying bubbly energy and excitement would evolve dramatically while maintaining core design elements through a century of logo updates.
+The curvy, custom “Pepsi Cola” typeface, conveying bubbly energy and excitement, would evolve dramatically while maintaining core design elements over a century of logo updates.

 Meteoric Rise and Major Rebranding (1906 – 1962)